-(HPV) has been a popular subject in the media with the recent approval of the HPV vaccine
+(HPV) has been a popular subject in the media with the approval of the HPV vaccine

 .
-With over 70 percent of the population infected with HPV, we should all learn to recognize the symptoms of HPV and understand how HPV is detected.
+With over 70 percent of the population infected with the virus, we should all learn to recognize the symptoms of HPV and understand how it is detected.

 It is important to note that there are different types of HPV.
 Some cause symptoms and some don't.
-People can still be infected with HPV and not experience any symptoms.
+People can still be infected and not experience any symptoms of HPV.

 When HPV Does Not Produce Symptoms: